AJAX & Snippets

 Naja

-The Naja library is used to handle AJAX requests on the browser side.
-Install it as a node.js package (to use with Webpack, Rollup, Vite, Parcel and more):
+To handle snippets on the browser side, the Naja library is used.
+Install it as a Node.js package (for use with applications like Webpack, Rollup, Vite, Parcel, and others):

 npm install naja